Topics in Probability, Parametric Estimation and Stochastic Calculus: Maximum likelihood

 \begin{definition} The {\em likelihood function} of the random vector $X=(X_1,\cdots,X_n):\Omega\to\mathbb R^n$ is

 where ${\bf x}=(x_1,\cdots,x_n)\in\mathbb R^n$ is viewed as a realization of $X$.
 In particular, if $\{X_j\}$ is i.i.d. ($X_j\sim \psi(x_j;\theta$) then

 \end{definition}

-We begin with a motivation to the effect that MLE estimators in the i.i.d setting (corresponding to most cases considered here) arise as approximate solutions to a natural variational problem.
+We begin with a motivation showing that, in the i.i.d.\ setting (which covers most cases considered here), maximum likelihood estimators arise as approximate solutions to a natural variational problem.